its-d/terraform-aws-eks-microservice-framework/README.md

 ## Grafana (ready-to-use) — primary feature

-This repository includes a Grafana deployment with ephemral storage and exposed to Grafana.
+This repository includes a Grafana deployment with ephemeral storage and exposed to Grafana.

 How to confirm (after apply)
 ```bash